imagej/imagej.github.io/_pages/2009-04-19_-_First_release_candidate_of_Fiji_Dresden-2009.md

 description: test description
 ---

-In the aftermath of our hackathon in Dresden, we have a [first release candidate](Downloads ) now\!
+In the aftermath of our hackathon in Dresden, we have a [first release candidate](Downloads ) now!

 Here is the impressive list of changes:

 This is the after-hackathon release, and so far we have these changes (please correct me if I am wrong or forgot something):

-1.  lots of bug fixes (thanks to all\!)
+1.  lots of bug fixes (thanks to all!)
 2.  the scripting interpreters remember the previous commands (thanks to Albert Cardona): just use Cursor Up/Down to find out.
 3.  we have a NRRD reader/writer now (thanks to Greg Jefferis)
 4.  added the Turbo Reg plugin (thanks Philippe Thevenaz)